siddhanth78/tex-nav/README.md

 ## Usage

-Run the script to set up TEX-NAV:
+Run the script in your preferred directory to set up TEX-NAV:

 ```
 git clone https://github.com/siddhanth78/tex-nav